Teenage sexuality: the basics

-It might also help to think in advance about your values and beliefs around sexuality so you can be clear and consistent with your child.
-For example, she might ask you about same-sex attraction, and a positive response from you is vital – sorting out your own feelings about this issue in advance is a good idea.
+It might also help to think in advance about your values and beliefs so you can be clear and consistent with your child.
+For example, if your child feels confused about her feelings for someone and asks you about same-sex attraction, responding positively and non-judgmentally is a good first step.
+So sorting out your own feelings about this issue in advance is a good idea.

 Talk about the really important stuff

-There are some things it’s really important for every young person to understand.
-For example, your child needs to know:
+There are some things it’s really important for every young person to understand:

-- that he has a right to say ‘no’.
+- Your child has the right to say ‘no’.
 All young people have the right to control what happens to their bodies, and your child should never feel pressured into doing anything that doesn’t feel right.
-Talk with your child about recognising what feels comfortable and safe, rather than doing what his friends are doing
+Talk with your child about recognising what feels comfortable and safe, rather than doing what his friends are doing.

-- that if he’s sexually active, it’s important to be tested for chlamydia – this condition is usually symptomless and is very common in young people of both sexes
+- If your child is sexually active, it’s important to be tested for chlamydia – this condition is usually symptomless and is very common in young people of both sexes.

 Think about what you don’t know